carbonblack/carbon-black-cloud-sdk-python/docs/alerts.rst

 Grouping Alerts
 ---------------

-The examples below show illustrate how to create and manipulate grouped alert objects.
+The examples below illustrates how to create and manipulate grouped alert objects.
 A Grouped Alert is a collections of alerts that share a common threat id.
 When grouping alerts by a threat id it allows greater context and insight surrounding the pervasiveness of a threat.

 This first example retrieves all groupings of watchlist alerts from the past 10 days that have a minimum severity level of 3.
 If this feels familiar to basic alert retrieval, the only difference of note at this stage is that we select a GroupedAlert instead of an Alert.